hasura/ndc-turso/README.md

 The Turso Data Connector allows for connecting to a libSQL database.
 This uses the [Typescript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).

 In order to use this connector you will need a Turso database setup.

+This connector supports:

+Querying:

+Relationships ✅
+Variables ✅

+Expirimental Mutations:

+This connector has experimental mutation support for insert, delete, and update.

+VIDEO OF QUICKSTART

+QUICKSTART DOCUMENTATION

 This connector currently only supports querying.

 ## Before you get started
 It is recommended that you: